pivotiiii/hourglass/README.md

 ### Timer Windows

-- The `Ecs` key minimizes the timer window.
+- The `Esc` key minimizes the timer window.
 - The `F11` key makes the timer window full screen and back.
 - The mouse double-click on progress border makes the timer window full screen and back.
 - The minimum timer window size is limited by the system settings only.
 - All the timer windows are arranged by the time left where the nearest remaining running timers are followed by the expired ones if any.
 - When the timer window is minimized or closed the next visible non-minimized timer window is activated.
+- The **Window title** submenu is available directly from the timer window context menu.

 ### Mics